Skip to main content Go to Site Map

 Each week your aspiring photographers will learn a variety of new skills from the basic camera controls through to more advanced techniques whilst building their awareness of the visual elements and components of composition.

 Throughout the course your young artists will be guided to understand the technical elements of photography.
 Taught in easy-to-understand stages, they’ll be encouraged to employ their own creative ideas and personal perspectives to produce both technically proficient and visually exciting images.
-They’ll also be introduced to the basics of digital post-production using one of the most popular industry-standard programmes, Adobe Photoshop.
+They’ll also be introduced to the basics of digital post-production using one of the most popular industry-standard software, Adobe Photoshop.

 Your young photographers will be expertly led by their tutor through weekly projects, which will include talks and demonstrations delivered in a fun and interactive fashion that provokes interaction, sharing of ideas and collective appraisal of work produced.